-How it All Began
+How It All Began

-Rev. Dr. D. Scott Stoner
+The Rev. Dr. D. Scott Stoner